 This shows that the soul is not only the form of the body but much more.
 In addition to organizing and animating our bodies, the soul also lives in a particular way beyond the body.
 This occurs in this life by exercising certain special higher operations of knowing and loving.
 Intellect and will are properly spiritual powers.
 To know something is to conceive of a universal being, beyond experiences and senses.
 Therefore, the spiritual power of intellect is not just in a physical organ like the brain.

 This confirms the notion of the soul as spiritual.
 Soul cannot be left aside: “What good will it be for someone to gain the whole world, yet forfeit their soul?”
 (Matthew 16:26); it cannot be exchanged for anything material: “Or what can anyone give in exchange for their soul?”
 Mark 8:37).
-The soul has a life of its own, an inner life and not a separate thing from me or my body in the simulation.
-The inner life of the soul is the reality beyond simulation.
-It exists nowhere and “no-when” but also materializes in the simulated reality.
+The soul has a life of its own, an inner life and not a separate thing from me or my body in The Simulation.
+The inner life of the soul is the reality beyond Simulation.
+It exists nowhere and outside of time but also materializes in the simulated reality.

 To do things of spiritual power, knowing and loving, the soul is in the process of learning and elevating to become God-like.
 It means pure love, given from the soul: “The Lord your God will circumcise your hearts and the hearts of your descendants, so that you may love him with all your heart and with all your soul, and live”(Deuteronomy 30:6).
 Simulation Creationism might accept this notion and deem The Simulation as a tool for development.